Can young Namibians improve their world without access to the internet?

 cost of data

 51% of Namibians are currently internet users, much lower than the global average.
-To state the obvious : 49% are not connected to the internet at all.
+To state the obvious : 49% of Namibians cannot access the internet at all.
 Something to think about in relation to the global trends in self - education, the passion & gig economies and the 4IR.

 According to the latest We are Social Kepios Digital in Namibia 2022 report - the median age of the Namibian population is 21.9 years old and only 33% of the population uses social media, which should be much higher in a very young community.